 Friday the 13th of March, 2009 was a really bad day, which pretty much ended with a bang.
 Thank God my lack of skills with a gun proved to be a benefit rather than a tragedy.
 At any rate, I got scared sober, and was devastated to realize that I couldn’t drink safely anymore.
 I thought my life was over and I would never have fun again.
 What I soon learned was I was standing at the intersection of desperation and grace.

 One morning in November of 2014 I doubled over in excruciating pain.
 Thinking I was having an appendicitis attack, my husband Jimmy rushed me to the ER in a terrible snow storm.
 The results of the ultra-sound showed a fibroid tumor on my right ovary and I was told to make an appointment with my Gynecologist.
-When I anxiously saw her the next day, she was unphased by my concern, nor could she read the scan.
-She condescendingly said “Nancy, fibroids rarely turn to cancer but if it makes you feel better, we can do a follow up ultra-sound in two months.
+When I anxiously saw her the next day, she condescendingly said “Nancy, fibroids rarely turn to cancer but if it makes you feel better, we can do a follow up ultra-sound in two months.
 In January, four days after the follow-up test, I received a call from my doctor telling me I had a mass on my right ovary and she was referring me to a gynecological oncologist.
 The three weeks or so between that phone call and my hysterectomy were the most difficult of my life.

 During chemo, I lost my hair but I found something so much more important – my inner strength.
 Through these challenging, life changing events, I became acutely aware that life is short and I began my internal work in earnest.
 This work helped me realize that I wanted my life and career to move in a different direction and my quest to become a Life Coach began in 2017.

-I know what it’s like to feel completely devastated.
-I know how it feels to almost destroy everything and everyone around you.
-I know what it feels like to wait for what feels like an eternity for a diagnosis.
-I know that gut wrenching fear.
-I know.
+I know what it’s like to feel completely devastated, how it feels to almost destroy everything and everyone around you.
+I know what it feels like to wait for what feels like an eternity for a diagnosis, I know that gut wrenching fear.
+Gratefully, I know.

 Life gets so much better…

-I realized that my perspective changed and that if I wanted something different in my life it was up to me to make the necessary changes.
+My perspective changed and I realized that if I wanted something different in my life it was up to me to make the necessary changes.
 I have, and still am, making those changes.
-I didn’t get sober and survive cancer to be miserable.
+My mantra is, I didn’t get sober and survive cancer to be miserable.
 I have found my voice, sometimes to my husband’s chagrin!
-I’m feisty, I have a tendency to talk like a sailor (I used to drink like one), and I wear a bracelet that states, in no uncertain terms, “Wake Up, Kick Ass, Repeat”.
-I don’t always live up to that mantra, but that’s life—one step at a time.
+I’m feisty, have a tendency to talk like a sailor (I used to drink like one), and I wear a bracelet that states, in no uncertain terms, “Wake Up, Kick Ass, Repeat”.
+I don’t always live up to it, but that’s life—one step at a time.
 Progress not perfection.

 I truly believe that things happen for a reason.
 If I had not gotten sober or faced cancer, I wouldn’t be writing this now.